user00000001/tesrasdk-java/docs/en/README.md

 * io: IO operations
 * network: Interfacing with the restful, RPC or websocket interfaces of the chain.
 * sdk: Underlying encapsulation, info management, communications management, UTXO management, wallet file management, exception class.
-* ontsdk class: Provide manager and transaction use cases and there are two types of managers:
+* tstsdk class: Provide manager and transaction use cases and there are two types of managers:
 	* walletMgr: Manages digital identities and digital asset accounts.
 Transactions sent to the blockchain need to be digitally signed with the user's private key.
 	* connManager: Manages blockchain communications system.
 Any transactions and query needs to be processed by connManager.